Our website uses Cookies - by using this site or closing this message you're agreeing to our Terms & Conditions, Cookie Policy and Privacy Policy

-The Together Board currently comprises 10 Trustees, elected to the Board on a rolling basis.
+xThe Together Board currently comprises 10 Trustees, elected to the Board on a rolling basis.

-Susan Hunter - Vice Chair
+Susan Hunter - Chair

 Susan is a passionate advocate within the third sector, having worked in senior leadership roles since 2014.
-She has a professional background in Community Education, with more than 20 years of experience working with young people with a particular focus on community-based youth work, youth participation and children’s rights.
-Most recently, Susan was appointed as an External Trustee of Girlguiding Scotland in July 2023.
+She has a professional background in Community Education, with more than 20 years of experience working with young people, with a particular focus on community-based youth work, youth participation, and children’s rights.
+She is committed to models of practice that promote and foster collaboration and partnership.
+She has worked in several membership organisations, regionally and nationally, and brings a breadth of relevant experiences to the Together board.

 Mairi McReynolds - Treasurer

-Laura Pasternack - Trustee
+Laura Pasternak - Trustee

 Laura Pasternak is passionate about human rights, equality and empowering children and young people, and adults, to know about and access their rights.
 This interest was sparked by a Lessons from Auschwitz project at school and her late Grampa who was a Polish Prisoner of War, which led her to volunteer as a Regional Ambassador for the Holocaust Educational Trust from 2014-2020.